reimagined/resolve/docs/sagas.md

 ]
 ```

-If a saga is split between two files, you can register it as follows:
+If a saga is split between two files, register it as follows:

 ```js
 sagas: [